shuozhixu/Binary_2024/README.md

 Then modify the last two elements of line 16 of the `lmp.in` file to `Mo Cr`.
 Repeat the steps above.
 Record the result as well.

 Then modify the last two elements of line 16 of the `lmp.in` file to any other binary combination among Cr, Mo, Nb, Ta, V, and W. There should be 28 more such combinations.
-Record all results
+Record all results.

+Note: Unless you run a new simulation in a new directory, you need to remove the old file `a_E` in the same directory before running the new simulation.
+Otherwise, new data will be added to the old `a_E` file, which is not what we want.

 ## Elastic constants